Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: High-Throughput workflow

 \section{High-Throughput workflow}

-In this work, we first retrieved all crystal structures available in the MP database\cite{mp}, comprising 154{,}879 entries up to October 2025.
-A detailed screening criterion and the computational workflow are summarized in Fig.~\ref{Fig_wf}.
-To ensure energetic stability, we retained compounds with energy above hull less than 0.3 eV/atom, resulting in 135{,}315 stable or metastable structures.
+In this work, we first retrieved all crystal structures available in the MP database\cite{mp}, comprising 154{,}879 entries as of October 2025.
+The detailed screening criteria and the computational workflow are summarized in Fig.~\ref{Fig_wf}.
+To ensure energetic stability, we retained compounds with an energy above the hull of less than 0.3 eV/atom, resulting in 135{,}315 stable or metastable structures.
 To further guarantee synthesizability, we restricted the set to compounds with experimental records in the Inorganic Crystal Structure Database (ICSD)\cite{icsd}, yielding 50{,}008 materials.
 We additionally excluded systems containing radioactive elements, resulting in 47{,}730 candidates for high-throughput calculations.
-At present, within the constraints of allotted wall-time and convergence criteria, 36{,}377 materials have been successfully computed and are included in this initial release.
+At present, within the constraints of the allotted wall time and convergence criteria, 36{,}377 materials have been successfully computed and are included in this initial release.

 For each material, the calculations and analyses proceed in five steps:

 \textbf{1.
 Self-consistent field (SCF) calculation.} We performed DFT SCF calculations using the Quantum ESPRESSO (QE) package~\cite{pwscf} to obtain the electronic ground state and charge density.
 Additional settings (functional\cite{PBE}, pseudopotentials\cite{psl}, $\boldsymbol{k}$-point meshes, smearing, and convergence thresholds) are provided in Appendix A.